| |

 Tibetan.

-Druptop Senge Yeshi was on a meditation retreat
+Druptop Senge Yeshi was on a

-any longer, despite the prayers of all his fellow-meditators.
+going to live any longer, despite the prayers of all his fellow-meditators.

 So his friend, Rinchen Senge, went to inform Lama Kunzom of the